- 1 Top 7 Best Wheelchair Compared

 - Electric vs Manual

 Manual wheelchairs require dexterity and arm strength to maneuver with constant pushing of both wheels, especially on inclines or rocky surfaces.
+The best manual wheelchair for your loved one should be available in a wide range of sizes, and should also be easy to transport.
+Some self-propelled manual ones may require wheelchair users to move the chair using their arms and legs.
 Electric wheelchairs, like the Innuovo Intelligent Wheelchair, are better suited for those with diminished arm and hand strength e.g. paraplegics.
 They may also have a greater variety of power seating positions with the ability to tilt and recline.
+When choosing a powered or electric wheelchair, it’s best to go for one that has good customer service and aftersales care, just in case anything goes wrong.

 Many of our picks carry lifetime warranties, which offers assurance wheelchair frames will hold up to general wear and tear over the life of its use.
 Be sure to read all of the full coverage terms to decide if the warranty covers enough scenarios.